awsdocs/aws-codebuild-user-guide/doc_source/troubleshooting.md

 1. Choose **Update environment**\.

 1. Choose **Start build** to retry your build\.

-## Error: "CodeBuild is experiencing an issue" when running a build<a name="troubleshooting-large-env-vars"></a>

-**Issue:** When you try to run a build project, you receive this error during the build's `PROVISIONING` phase\.

-**Possible cause:** Your build is using environment variables that are too large for AWS CodeBuild\.
-CodeBuild can raise errors when the length of all environment variables \(all names and values added together\) reach a combined maximum of around 5,500 characters\.

-**Recommended solution:** Use Amazon EC2 Systems Manager Parameter Store to store large environment variables and then retrieve them from your buildspec file\.
-Amazon EC2 Systems Manager Parameter Store can store an individual environment variable \(name and value added together\) that is a combined 4,096 characters or less\.
-To store large environment variables, see [Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html) and [Systems Manager Parameter Store Console Walkthrough](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-paramstore-walk.html#sysman-paramstore-console) in the *Amazon EC2 Systems Manager User Guide*\.
-To retrieve them, see the `parameter-store` mapping in [Buildspec syntax](build-spec-ref.md#build-spec-ref-syntax)\.

 ## Error: "CodeBuild is not authorized to perform: sts:AssumeRole" when creating or updating a build project<a name="troubleshooting-assume-role"></a>